andrewhessler/paint-by-algo/THOUGHTS.md

+### main.rs to Structure
 Entities consume components that apply systems, local systems shouldn't really know anything about their core component.
-PlayerMovement systems don't know Player actually exists, just that PlayerMovement exists and they can act on the entity containing that component (and unique global components like Transform).
+`PlayerMovement` systems don't know `Player` actually exists, just that `PlayerMovement` exists and they can act on the entity containing that component (and unique global components like `Transform`).
-If PlayerMovement needs to know something about Player or some sister system, probably use events.
+If `PlayerMovement` needs to know something about `Player` or some sister system, probably use events.
+IDs are fine, too.

 Doing this, Entities pull in Systems through Components.
 Feels reverse of Domain Models being pulled up out of DBs.
 Feels like data pulling in functionality, rather than functionality acting on data?

 `entities/` and `systems/` feels really on the nose, but I'm gonna try it.
-Also feel like systems should live in entities since entities pulls them up, but I'm just gonna put them next to each other for now.
+Also feel like `systems/` should live in `entities/` since `entities/` pulls them up, but I'm just gonna put them next to each other for now.

 I guess I'm describing data-driven design, I think.
 That'd be cool.
 Or I'm being naive about it.

+### A Play
 Systems create Entities...
 Young Simba: But, Dad, don't Components eat the Systems?
 Mufasa: Yes, Simba, but let me explain.
 When Components die, our bodies become the Entities, and the Systems eat the Entities.